Colorado Springs Juvenile Offenses Attorney

 Criminal mischief covers several types of crimes, all of which involve knowingly damaging the personal or real property of another individual or individuals.

 Reform programs, juvenile detention, and probation are all options if a minor is found guilty of a crime.
 If a minor is assigned incarceration, there are usually options to petition the court for probation instead.

 Shoplifting is often thought to be a minor crime, but the truth is that the consequences can be severe, even for juveniles.

 We can help if your child has committed an infraction that has resulted in school expulsion or suspension, which can affect their education and future.
 An experienced attorney will assist in preventing these awful consequences.

 Certain cases may result in a juvenile being tried as an adult.
 This can happen if the child is 12 years or older and the felony is a Class 4 or higher.
 It’s especially possible if the child has a prior criminal record or the crimes are violent.

 Vandalism is a common crime amongst juveniles.
 It is defined as the malicious or willful defacement or destruction of property—public or private.

 While the number of minors arrested for weapons charges has declined, these are still amongst the most serious charges a juvenile can face.

 Juvenile Defense Lawyer in Colorado Springs

 Anaya & Chadderdon, P.C. is a firm dedicated to providing effective and aggressive representation to every one of our clients.
-Our three decades of experience have given our Colorado Springs criminal defense attorneys the knowledge and expertise necessary to defend clients of all ages.
+Our three decades of experience have given our Colorado Springs juvenile defense attorneys the knowledge and expertise necessary to defend clients of all ages.
 Contact us today for a free case consultation.